ryotarohada/diffusely/README.md

     console.log('foo');
 }
 ```
-Finally, execute start () to get GrayView to work.
+Finally, execute start () to get Diffusely to work.
 ```JavaScript
 diffusely.start();
 ```

 ## options
-GrayView can use the option by specifying the object as an argument.
+Diffusely.js can use the option by specifying the object as an argument.
 (Currently there is only one option, we plan to add it in the future.)

 ### observation
-If the value of data-page-name is rewritten, execute grayview again and Execute the script according to the value of data-page-name after rewriting.
+If the value of data-page-name is rewritten, execute diffusely again and Execute the script according to the value of data-page-name after rewriting.

 ```JavaScript
   observation: boolean